cvraut/UKB_500K_exome_QC/notes/README.md

       - took ~750 min to analyze just under a tenth of the pVCF files
       - resulting compressed results were ~42 MB
   - total cost was 36.6 pounds
+    - needed to increase duration to ensure all pVCF's finished

 ## 2022 10 27
 - So I ran some evaluations with Xiaomeng's GATK and my bcftools approach on read depth & allele balance filtering